mantidproject/mantid/docs/source/interfaces/ILL/SimpleScanViewer.rst

     Deletes the currently selected ROI.

 'x', 'y', 'c'
-    Export the cuts - the side plots - to workspaces. "x" exports the one along the x-axis, "y" the one along the y-axis, and "c" along both of them.
+    Export the cuts - the side plots - to workspaces. "x" exports the one along the X-axis, "y" the one along the Y-axis, and "c" along both of them.
 A different workspace is created for every ROI on each axis, in addition to a workspace containing the side plot itself (which is just the sum of all the other workspaces based on that axis).
 'p'
     Exports the peaks to a table workspace.
 For each ROI, the detected peak is the center of mass of the ROI.
 The values